 - Acknowledgment of a graduation fee, which will be posted to your MMC account.

 After submitting your Graduation Application, you will receive an email acknowledgment that your application was received.
 All correspondence and subsequent notices on the status of your application will be sent to your MMC e-mail address.

 Planning for Your Degree Completion

-All bachelor degrees must meet the basic graduation requirements in their catalogue year.
+All bachelor’s degrees must meet the basic graduation requirements in their catalog year.
 In addition to your academic program requirements, there are degree requirements that need to be fulfilled.
-You should review the degree program pages of your catalogue and the degree requirements for graduation.
+You should review the degree program pages of your catalog and the degree requirements for graduation.
 It is strongly recommended that you meet with your faculty or academic advisor to review your Program Evaluation before applying for graduation.
 There may be outstanding documents that need to be addressed (i.e. course substitutions, AP credit, transfer credit, etc) in order for you to graduate on time.
 For graduation requirements, click on the Degree Requirements tab above.

 You will be notified if you are cleared for degree conferral.
 Students who have outstanding requirements are considered ineligible for graduation and will be deferred to the next degree conferral date in that academic year.
 If the requirements have not been completed after a semester, the student will need to re-apply for graduation and may need to file a re-admit application.